cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

 Having a broad array of sector and market cap coverage is a simple way to minimize risk of any individual company or sector having a crisis.
 It avoids over-exposure on any area of the economy, and likewise avoids stock picking.

 If you inspect the distribution of assets in a target date retirement fund, you will notice less diversity in equity markets than the list of ten that I proposed above.
-The list above is by no means complete (notably is lacks exposure to emerging markets or any fixed income).
+The list above is by no means complete (notably, it lacks exposure to emerging markets or any fixed income).

 ### Rebalancing Toward the Target
 The software assumes the user has very recently downloaded their current portfolio positions as a CSV file.
 Then, the user has two options for how they want to software to suggest trades that would rebalance their portfolio toward a target of equal distribution of assets: 'Hard Rebalance' and 'Try to Never Sell.'